Warsaw Metro: Operational

+Planned

 Rolling stock

-Initially, all of the trains were Russian-built.
-They first arrived in Warsaw in 1990 as a "gift" from the USSR, five years before the Metro's opening, from the Metrovagonmash plant in Mytishchi near Moscow (model 81-717.3/714.3 - 10 carriages).
-Subsequent trains arrived from Saint Petersburg's Yegorov Plant in 1994 (81-572/573 - 32 carriages) and an additional 18 81-572.1/573.1 carriages in 1997.
+Initially, all of the trains were Russian-built 81-series metro cars.
+They first arrived in Warsaw in 1990 as a gift from the USSR, five years before the Metro's opening, from the Metrovagonmash plant in Mytishchi near Moscow (model 81-717.3/714.3 - 10 carriages).
+Subsequent trains arrived from Saint Petersburg's Vagonmash (I. E. Yegorov) Plant in 1994 (81-572/573 - 32 carriages) and an additional 18 81-572.1/573.1 carriages in 1997.

+In 1995 the metro began operation with 14 three-car trainsets, with 5 minute intervals between trains during rush hours.
+With the opening of the Centrum metro stations the trains were extended to four cars and their number was increased to 15.

-In 1998, 108 new carriages were ordered from the French company Alstom.
-These were all delivered by 2005 (24 were produced in Barcelona and the remainder in Chorzów).
-In 2006, additional carriages were ordered from Russia, with deliveries taking place up to 2007.
+In 1998, 108 new carriages of the modern Metropolis family were ordered from the French company Alstom, forming 18 six-car trainsets.
+These were all delivered by 2005 (24 were produced in Barcelona and the remainder in the Alstom Konstal plant in Chorzów).

+In 2006, additional 30 carriages were ordered from Russia to extend the existing 81-series to the target length of six cars, with deliveries taking place up to 2007.

+In 2007 five new Russian 81-series trains with redesigned front-ends were purchased, with the contract extended to seven in 2009.

 In February 2011, an order was signed with German manufacturer Siemens for 35 complete trains from their new Inspiro line.
-A large number of these were to be manufactured in Poland by Newag.
-The first 5 of these trains were put into service in 2013.
+A large number of these were manufactured in Poland by Newag.
+The first five trains were put into service in 2013.
 However, in November 2013 a fire broke out in one of the carriages and for safety reasons all five trains were withdrawn from operation until the cause of the fire was determined.
 Once the investigation was completed the five new Inspiro trains were placed back into service in March 2014.
+In 2012, a non-revenue diesel shunting locomotive, classified as ZPS LM-400.00, was manufactured by Zakład Pojazdów Szynowych in Stargard, designed especially for shunting Inspiro trains at the Kabaty depot.

-As of 2020, the majority of the operating rolling stock is Siemens-built (Siemens Inspiro type).
+By 2020, the Siemens Inspiro formed the majority of the operating rolling stock.

+Originally the 81-series and Alstom Metropolis trains were painted in two horizontal stripes of equal width, the upper one white and the lower one red, with a blue bar identifying the M1 line between them.
+For the Simens Inspiro a livery with a yellow and red stripe under the windows was chosen in order to resemble the color scheme of the surface public transport taken from the flag of Warsaw.
+Subsequently the older trains have had the blue bar replaced with a yellow one during scheduled refurbishment.

-In January 2020, Skoda Transportation was awarded a new contract for 37 new, single-space trains.
+In January 2020, Škoda Transportation was awarded a new contract for 37 new, single-space trains, named the Varsovia.
 The first EMU arrived in Warsaw on April 25, 2022, in October the first unit entered regular passenger service on the M1 line.